abdrahmansoltan/Learning-Notes/Interviews/interviews.md

     - you want more challenge
     - you want to work with people that are really smart like they have at the company you're applying to

+---

 ### Interviewer Questions

 - Do you have any questions for me?

   - focus on the interviewer, not `company` or `yourself`
   - mention something they've mentioned (this shows that you're paying attention to what they're saying in the interview)
     - use the info they tell you about themselves at the beginning of the interview

+One of the important things to think about here is the fact that even though you’re asking the questions, it is still part of the interview.
+Your interviewer will be evaluating you based on the sorts of questions you ask.
+Therefore, make sure you have good questions…and don’t ask about things like vacation days, since it’s not really a good first impression.

+Here are some questions to get you started.
+I love opinion questions because you get interesting answers and can ask everyone the same question.
+Don’t be afraid to ask about the negatives too:

-  - > EX:
+- EX:
-    >
+  - “Can you share more about the day-to-day responsibilities of this position?
+What’s a typical day like?”
+  - “What are your favorite and least favorite parts of the job?”
+  - “Why did you decide to join Company X?”
+  - “Can you tell me about the opportunities for career advancement at Company X?”
-    > - what is a big mistake that you did at the beginning of your jeb here? and what did you do?
+  - what is a big mistake that you did at the beginning of your jeb here? and what did you do?
-    > - where you see the company going in the next 3 years, as I want to work here for a while and you have better knowledge of the company than I do, and I would like to see where the company is headed.
+  - where you see the company going in the next 3 years, as I want to work here for a while and you have better knowledge of the company than I do, and I would like to see where the company is headed.
-    > - Have you seen your skills grow here in the past 3 years?
+  - Have you seen your skills grow here in the past 3 years?
-    > - What you wish somebody told them when they just started the job at this company?
+  - What you wish somebody told them when they just started the job at this company?

+---

+### Feedback

+#### Situation-Behavior-Impact (SBI)

+- **Situation:**
+  - Start by describing the specific situation or context in which the behavior occurred.
+This helps to provide a clear and specific context for the feedback.
+- **Behavior:**
+  - Describe the behavior that you observed in the situation.
+This should be a specific and objective description of what the person did or said.
+- **Impact:**

+  - Describe the impact that the behavior had on you or others.
+This should be a description of the consequences of the behavior, whether positive or negative.

+> EX: "I noticed that you were late to the meeting **(Situation)**.
+I was concerned because we had a lot to cover in the meeting and we had to rush through the agenda **(Behavior)**.
+As a result, we didn’t have time to discuss the new product launch **(Impact)**."

 ---